 If you receive your COVID-19 vaccine at a pharmacy outside of the Navitus network, you may be responsible for administrative fees.
 To view a list of participating national and regional pharmacy chains and groups, visit the Navitus website.

 There is a limited supply of the COVID-19 vaccine available.
-If you qualify for vaccination, please work directly with your medical provider or pharmacy to ensure enough doses are available for you to be fully vaccinated.
-Visit the DHS website to determine if you are currently eligible for a vaccine.
+Please work directly with your medical provider or pharmacy to ensure enough doses are available for you to be fully vaccinated.

 The COVID-19 vaccine is typically given in two shots, one at a time, at least three weeks apart.